 Although Cortona is small, it is packed with interesting sites to visit, especially in the historic center.
 Make your way to the Diocesan Museum that houses remarkable works of art made by the Lorenzetti brothers, Fra Angelico, Bartolomeo della Gatta, Luca Signorelli, and Giuseppe Maria Crespi.

-Another place you should not miss out on visiting is the Museo dell’Accademia Etrusca (MAEC), a revamped civic museum where you’ll find some of the most fascinating artifacts produced by the Etruscan civilization.
+Another place you should not miss out on visiting is the Museo dell’Accademia Etrusca (MAEC), a revamped civic museum in old town where you’ll find some of the most fascinating artifacts produced by the Etruscan civilization.

-Beautiful churches, like the pretty 15th-century Chiesa di San Niccolo and the Santuario di Santa Margherita (Sanctuary of St. Margaret), are dotted around the town and well worth a visit.
+Beautiful churches, like the pretty 15th-century Chiesa di San Niccolo and the Santuario di Santa Margherita (Sanctuary of St. Margaret), are dotted around this Tuscan town and well worth a visit.

 You can reach Cortona by a slow train from Rome, Pisa, Florence, or Venice.
 If you travel from Rome, take the Regionale train RE (local train) this will stop to Camucia-Cortona train station, the closest station to Cortona (3 km.)